KMKfw/kmk_firmware/docs/flashing.md

 computer most likely.
 If not, check out the troubleshooting section below.

 # Windows
 Currently, we do not have an official "flasher" for windows.
-You can manually install it fairly easily and we recommend coming to the KMK discord/Matrix server if you have any questions.
+You can manually install it fairly easily and we recommend checking out the support page to join the community if you have any questions.
 An actual tool is in development.
 Alternatively, you can flash from any linux like tool set (Cygwin, WSL, ect) using the Linux guide below.

 # Mac
 Until an interactive installer is created, please follow the linux instructions replacing /mnt with /Volumes